microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/logo-recognition/README.md

 #### Licensed channels

 The `Channels` section is where we instruct Media Server to request license seats from License Server.
-To enable object recognition for this tutorial, you need to enable at least one channel of type *Visual*:
+To enable *Object Recognition* for this tutorial, you need to enable at least one channel of type *Visual*:

 ```ini
 [Channels]